hmrc/release-versioning/README.md

  ## Usage as a standalone tool

- You can see the available options by running the assembly jar with
+ You can see the available options by running the assembly jar with:

 ```bash
 java -jar $WORKSPACE/release-versioning/target/scala-2.10/release-versioning-assembly-0.2.0-SNAPSHOT.jar --help